federgraph/fleetrace-help-en/blog/fr01-update-4.md

 ## Update 2

 The new *feature* in Update 2 is the **Read** button on *page Menu*.
-You can use it to load/reload text from the **Memo**.
+You can use it to load/reload text from the **Memo** on *page Report*.
 Let the application directly load data you have changed/edited in the Memo control.

-Two buttons have been added to *page Report*.
+Two more buttons have been added to *page Report* too.
-They can be used to toggle between the separator char in csv lists, in the Memo.
+They can be used to toggle between the separator char used in csv lists, in the Memo.
 The buttons will make it easier to *exchange* data with Excel.

-1. Before you copy data out of the Memo for pasting into Excel, you choose (convert to) **Tab** separator.
+1. Before you copy data out of the Memo for pasting into Excel, you convert to **Tab** separator.

-2. After you have pasted data from Excel into the Memo you change back to using **Semicolon** as a separator.
+2. After you have pasted data from Excel into the Memo you convert back to using **Semicolon** as a separator.
-This is necessary in order to load the data successfully with button Read.
+This is necessary in order to load text data successfully, with button Read on page Menu.

 > FR expects csv data to be semicolon separated.